An Important Message

 Student Loan Refinance Rates

 With a MEFA Education Refinancing Loan, you could potentially lower your interest rate.
-We offer variable interest rates, which have an interest rate and payment amount that remains the same over the term of the loan.
-Rates range from 2.68% to 5.08% APR*.
+We offer fixed interest rates, which have an interest rate and payment amount that remains the same over the term of the loan.
+Rates range from 3.45% to 6.00% APR*.
 The lowest rates are only available to the most creditworthy applicants.

 Student Loan Refinancing Eligibility